younesse-cv/PatchMatch/README.txt

 Requirements
 ============

-This project is implemented in windows.
-To run it you need to install Opencv library and link it to your project.
+To run the project you need to install Opencv library and link it to your project.
 Opencv can be download it here http://opencv.org/downloads.html